Zscaler Study Finds More Than 85% of Attacks Now Use Encrypted Channels, with Malware Topping Attacks in 2022

 - Encrypted threats targeting the manufacturing and education industry increased by 239% and 134%, respectively; conversely, retail saw a 63% and government a 40% decline

-/EIN News/ -- SAN JOSE, Calif., Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Zscaler, Inc. (NASDAQ: ZS), the leader in cloud security, today announced the release of its annual State of Encrypted Attacks Report, which details the analysis of more than 24 billion threats from October 2021 through September 2022 to track trends of HTTPS-based attacks.
-The research leveraged insights from more than 300 trillion daily signals and 270 billion daily transactions in the Zscaler Zero Trust Exchange™ — the world’s largest security cloud.
+SAN JOSE, Calif., Dec.
+14, 2022 (GLOBE NEWSWIRE) -- Zscaler, Inc. ZS, the leader in cloud security, today announced the release of its annual State of Encrypted Attacks Report, which details the analysis of more than 24 billion threats from October 2021 through September 2022 to track trends of HTTPS-based attacks.
+The research leveraged insights from more than 300 trillion daily signals and 270 billion daily transactions in the Zscaler Zero Trust Exchange™ — the world's largest security cloud.

 The report uncovered that malware continues to pose the greatest threat to individuals and businesses across nine key industries, with manufacturing, education and healthcare being the most commonly targeted.
 Encrypted attacks remain a significant problem for countries around the globe, with the U.S., India and Japan seeing the biggest increases in attacks over the last 12 months.
 In addition, South Africa has seen a notable increase in TLS/SSL attacks compared to 2021.